autoGilmore/SkipUseAPILibrary/README.md

 * Added SkipUseParameters file for API constants.
 * Ramp mode added 'newest' and 'oldest' for PickQuery usage.
 * Moved the server API calls from the SkipUseAPIService to a new SkipUseAPI file.
 * FIXED: a problem when getting one pick for a member and it was a new pick.
-A new Pick is returned with member ID of -1.
+A new Pick is returned with a member ID of -1.
 Now adding the member ID when getting a new Pick and then updating it using the Manager.

 060618:
 * Copy updates to the README.md, Manager, Service and test classes.